 According to recent statistics from the United Nations, there are over 1,000,000 Ukrainians who have been displaced by the war that simmers in Ukraine’s eastern regions of Lugansk and Donetsk, as well as by the Russian Federation’s occupation of Crimea.

-Those who cross an international border seeking a safe haven are called refugees.
+Those who cross an international border seeking haven are called refugees.
 Those who are forced to flee their homes due to the upheaval of war but remain within the borders of their home country are called internally displaced people (IDP).
 Regardless of how they may be labeled, those who flee are often homeless, jobless, penniless, angry, and without hope.

-I first met Brother Oleg seven years ago when I visited his city of Bryanka in the region of Lugansk in Eastern Ukraine.
-In those days Brother Oleg was working in a heating and air-conditioning business, studying at the Kiev Theological Seminary, and planting a new church in his home city that had become infamous for its high rates of unemployment and consequent alcoholism and drug addiction.
+I first met Brother Oleg seven years ago (2008) when I visited his city of Bryanka in the region of Lugansk in Eastern Ukraine.
+In those days Brother Oleg was working in a heating and air-conditioning business, studying at the Kyiv Theological Seminary, and planting a new church in his home city that had become infamous for its high rates of unemployment and consequent alcoholism and drug addiction.

 The infant church gathered in an old Soviet-style house of culture that honored the coal miners of the area and a painting of Lenin observed all who entered.
-In spite of the wretched conditions of the building and its awful smell, there was a spirit of Christ’s love and grace that I will never forget.
+Despite the wretched conditions of the building and its awful smell, there was a spirit of Christ’s love and grace that I will never forget.
 Invalids were assisted in climbing up the front steps by able-bodied believers and all who came were fed what may have been their only healthy meal for the week.
-We worshiped and sang together, I preached on the difference between Lenin and Jesus (and received an enthusiastic ovation), and we shared a most precious Holy Communion together.
-God’s Spirit was present in a most Jesus-exalting and God honoring way on that Sunday seven years ago.
+We worshiped and sang together, I preached on the difference between Lenin and Jesus (and received an enthusiastic ovation), and we shared a most precious Holy Communion.
+God’s Spirit was present in a most Jesus-exalting and God-honoring way on that Sunday seven years ago.

-Later, I told my ministry partners, “If Jesus came to earth some Sunday to attend a service in His honor, I believe He would chose to attend worship with His church in Bryanka.”
+Later, I told my ministry partners, If Jesus came to earth some Sunday to attend a service in His honor, I believe He would choose to attend worship with His church in Bryanka.”

-Last summer war came to Bryanka and today Bryanka is occupied by Russian-backed troops and tanks.
+Last summer (2014) war came to Bryanka and today Bryanka is occupied by Russian-backed troops and tanks.
 Due to the war and the targeting of evangelical church leaders for “special treatment” by those now in control, Brother Oleg and his family were forced to leave their home and church and seek safety in Kyiv, the capital of Ukraine.

 Even though Brother Oleg’s family has a very small apartment in Kyiv now, it has become an oasis for others who have been displaced.
 They invite people to share their apartment, and then when a family is able to find work or move on, another family arrives.
 They have been able to access humanitarian aid and some food supplies as well.
 English conversation groups are another of the strategies Brother Oleg is using to reach out and assist these needy IDPs.
-You can imagine news of this kind of activity spreads quickly and consequently the grapevine is growing.
+You can imagine news of this kind of activity spreads quickly, and the grapevine is growing.

 Your support allows READ to resource effective ministries to the victims of Ukraine's simmering war.

-In 2002, Bill, and a handful of other men involved in sister-church partnerships Evangelical-Baptist churches in Ukraine, formed READ Ministries.
+In 2002, Bill, and a handful of other men involved in sister-church partnerships with Evangelical-Baptist churches in Ukraine, formed READ Ministries.

-Bill's wife, Susan is the director of Harvest preschool.
-They have three adult children, and two delightful and energetic granddaughters, Stella and Chloe.
+Bill and his wife, Susan, reside in St. Cloud, MN.
+Susan is the director of Harvest preschool in Sauk Rapids, MN.
+They have three adult children and two delightful and energetic granddaughters.

 After graduating from Dallas Theological Seminary, Bill served in pastoral ministry from 1976-2000.
 In 2000, Bill was commissioned as a missionary by Calvary Community Church in St. Cloud, Minnesota.
-From 2000-2005, Bill served as a fun-time Field Representative for Short-Term Missions Ministries with the Minnesota Iowa Baptist Conference (BGC/Converge).
+From 2000-2005, Bill served as a full-time Field Representative for Short-Term Missions Ministries with the Minnesota Iowa Baptist Conference (BGC/Converge).